PEO vs payroll service: definition, differences, similarities, benefits, and drawbacks

 Access to technology means PEO and the payroll service give client businesses access to advanced technology that helps simplify HR and payroll operations.

-Both service providers, PEO and the payroll service, offer digital tools that process pay runs, handle deductions, and generate payroll reports or employee payslips.
-These platforms integrate time‑tracking tools for accurate data flow and fewer manual errors.
-PEO’s HR platforms and PSP software both provide client businesses and their employees access to dashboards and portals to view pay history, update personal details, request time off, or submit tax information.
+Both service types offer digital tools that process pay runs, handle deductions, and generate payroll reports and employee payslips.
+These platforms integrate time-tracking tools for accurate data flow and fewer manual errors.
+Both also provide dashboards and portals where employees can view pay history, update personal details, request time off, and submit tax information.

 What are the use cases of a PEO?